Statistical inference in two-stage observation models including algorithmic randomness: Introduction

-The statistical performance of sketching algorithms in linear regression has also been studied \citep[see e.g.,][and the references therein]{drineas2006sampling,drineas2011faster,dhillon2013new,ma2015statistical,raskutti2016statistical,thanei2017random,lopes2018error, dobriban2019asymptotics, ahfock2021statistical,chi2022projector,lee2022least}.
-However, few of these focus on statistical inference.
-Recently \cite{ahfock2021statistical} focus mainly on sketching estimators in least squares problems and develop several central limit theorems when the dimension $p$ is fixed, and a fixed sketching dimension is used. \cite{lee2022least} study statistical inference in sketched least squares regression under potential heteroskedasticity.
-They establish central limit theorems for least squares estimators and two stage least squared estimators when $p$ is fixed and the sketching dimension tends to infinity, showing that their asymptotic variance can depend on the type of sketch.
+Statistical inference has been considered for least squares problems. \cite{ahfock2021statistical} develop several central limit theorems for a fixed data and sketching dimension. \cite{lee2022least} study statistical inference in sketched least squares regression under potential heteroskedasticity.
+They establish central limit theorems for least squares estimators and two stage least squared estimators when the data dimension is fixed and the sketching dimension tends to infinity, showing that their asymptotic variance can depend on the type of sketch.

 Another approach is by using the bootstrap \citep{lopes2018error}, which draws bootstrap samples from the sketched data and calculates a posterior error estimate.
 Thus, there are two distinct randomization procedures involved: the first-stage sketch, and the second-stage bootstrap.
 The benefits of our work include a conceptually simpler approach (which requires studying only the original randomization procedure).
 This in turn enables us to handle a broader class of problems: more general sketching methods (partial sketching, Haar projections etc.), as well as a growing dimension where $p\to{\infty}$.